HumanSignal/label-studio/docs/source/guide/api.md

 To import tasks using the API, make sure you know the project ID that you want to add tasks to.
 See additional examples and parameter descriptions in the [import data endpoint documentation](/api#operation/projects_import_create)

 ### Retrieve tasks
 Retrieve a paginated list of tasks for a specific project.
+If you want, you can also retrieve tasks and annotations using this API endpoint, as an alternative to exporting annotations.
 See details and parameters in the [list project tasks endpoint documentation](/api#operation/projects_tasks_list).

 ### Export annotations